How To Handle Aggressive Behaviour in Children Parents Guide

 Why Early Intervention Matters:

-• Teaches Emotional Regulation: Children learn essential skills like deep breathing and expressing emotions constructively.
+• Teaches Emotional Regulation in Children: Children learn essential skills like deep breathing and expressing emotions constructively.

 • Prevents Long-term Issues: Early intervention decreases the risk of aggression progressing into more severe behavioral issues.